 The biggest concern with gestational diabetes is that too much glucose will enter the baby’s bloodstream, causing it to gain too much weight, especially in the upper body, a condition called macrosomia.
 A macrosomic baby is too large to enter the birth canal, or the head may enter and the shoulders then get stuck.
 Your doctor will carefully monitor the size and health of your baby throughout your pregnancy, and especially during the third trimester.
 If your baby reaches a weight of 9 pounds, 14 ounces or more, your doctor may recommend you deliver by cesarean at term.

-What kinds of symptoms may occur?
+What Kinds of Gestational Diabetes Symptoms may occur?

 If symptoms do occur, they are often mild and may include: